Banner

 • Category filtering: Users can filter content based on categories deemed inappropriate, such as adult content, gambling, or social media.

-What to look for in a content filter
+What to look for in a web filter

 It’s important to note that not all content filters are made the same.
-Some work better than others, so you should deploy a solution that won’t fail when needed.
+Some work better than others, which means you should deploy a solution that won’t fail when you need it most.

 Don’t worry — we’re here to help.
-When searching for the ideal platform, keeping a few things in mind is best.
-Here’s what you should look for when shopping for a content-filtering solution:
+When searching for the ideal platform, it’s best to keep a few things in mind.
+Here’s what you should look for when shopping for a content filtering solution:

-• Customization: One-size-fits-all filters don’t suffice.
-Ensure your service provider allows you to tweak rules according to your needs, as they will change over time.
+• Customization: One-size-fits-all filters simply don’t suffice.
+Ensure your service provider allows you to tweak rules according to your needs, as they’re sure to change over time.

 • Reporting and analytics: Look for a tool that empowers you to make the best decisions possible.
 How?
 Through robust reporting and actionable insights.
 The best solution will equip you with information to keep students safe and your district compliant.